Up Close with David Pogue of New York Times

 38:40: “On the Record…Online” concludes.

-DISCLAIMER: Due to an unfortunate technical glitch and insufficient bandwidth, the following edition of “On the Record…Online” has a bit of a lag time in between questions and answers.
-Also, some questions sound as if they are being asked in the middle of answers.
+DISCLAIMER: Due to an unfortunate technical glitch and insufficient bandwidth, the following edition of “On the Record…Online” has a bit of a lag time between questions and answers.
+Also, some questions sound like they are being asked in the middle of answers.
 I apologize for the inconvenience.
 Thanks to David for letting us know.

 Photo by Ed Schipul